Amjed1234567/GATMA/README.md

 This repo contains the code of the Geometric Algebra Transformer for Molecular Analysis (GATMA), which has been trained on the [qm9](https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.datasets.QM9.html) data set to calculate the dipole moment of a molecule.
 GATMA is built using Projective Geometric Algebra (PGA).
+### Where to start
+If you just want to understand the code, start by looking at the files multivector.py and constants.py.
+The remaining code is built on these two files.
+The next step is batch_operations.py that contains the batch versions of what you find in multivector.py.
+Finally, you can look at gpu_building_blocks.py and gpu_transformer.py.

 ## 2. How to use this code